 The goal of the course is to provide students with the basic tools and theoretical background necessary to understand the corporate financial decision making process.
 Emphasis is on valuation principles with application to bonds, stocks, and capital budgeting as well as issues involving the capital structure, working capital, and dividend policy.

-FIN 310 is a prerequisite for this class.
+FIN 310 and an intended or declared Finance major or minor is a prerequisite for this class.

 INVESTMENTS: THEORY & PRACTICE

-Investment principles and problems.
-Development of the student's perception of risks and opportunities in investment instruments and markets; description of the markets and their operations; effects of current financial events upon the various markets.
+This course focuses on Investment principles and problems.
+It seeks to develop the student's perception of risks and opportunities in investment instruments and markets.
+It will inform their description of the markets and the operational effects of current financial events upon the various markets.

 FIN 202 and 320 are a prerequisite for this class.